Time is of the essence when your pet is sick. Pets can't tell us what's wrong.

 Our veterinary staff takes the time to discuss your pet's test results with you, helping you evaluate your treatment options.

-Advanced Care Pet Hospital does most labratory tests on-site and a few uncommon tests are sent off-site as needed.
+Advanced Care Pet Hospital does most laboratory tests on-site and a few uncommon tests are sent off-site as needed.

 Critical health data and test results are instantly part of your pets medical history.
 Our digital practice management system integrates results from blood analyzers, digital x-ray and ultrasounds.